ojasookert/pingo/README.md

 # Introduction

 This is an exercise to test your skills.
 You will be going through the process of setting up a VM with a service that mimics the behaviour of the real thing.
-You can then go through the official workplan with this service ask questions along the way if you get stuck.
+You can then go through the official workplan with this service and ask questions along the way if you get stuck.

 The main goal is to replace the vulnerable Pingo web application with a dockerized, patched version that sits behind a WAF.